Top 3 Net Lease REIT Picks Of April 2017

 - OLP has consistently grown its FFO by about 5% for the last four years as a result of good portfolio management and rent increases.
 Such growth is comparable to peers that trade at much higher valuations.
 OLP has in fact outperformed the broad REIT peer group during the last 15 years.

 - The management owns today about 22% of the shares which is superior to most other REITs.
-They are very well incentivized to keep on outperforming.
+It is very well incentivized to keep on outperforming.

-- The dividend and FFO is expected to keep on growing at a very satisfying rate relative to the current valuation.
+- The dividend and FFO are expected to keep on growing at a very satisfying rate relative to the current valuation.
 OLP does not need to achieve "high growth" to deliver very favorable total returns due to its high current dividend yield.

 W.P.
 Carey: Blue Chip REIT Impacted by Irrational Fears